Private Fjord Fishing vs Shared Boat Tours in Norway - What’s the Difference?

 Who Typically Chooses Shared Tours?

-Enjoy a social group setting
+Enjoy being part of a social group setting

-Want a short introduction to fishing
+Want a short introduction to fishing in Norway

-Are comfortable following a fixed program
+Are comfortable following a set program throughout the trip

 Who Typically Chooses Private Fjord Fishing?